New Rules for Immigration NZ Employer Accreditation.

-Here’s what you need to know about the transition from the present accreditation system to the new one.
+Here’s what you need to know about the transition from the present Immigration NZ Employer Accreditation system to the new one.

 What is changing with Immigration New Zealand’s employer accreditation and work visa scheme?

-Applications for employer accreditation under the new policy opens in late September.
+Applications for employer accreditation under the new policy opens on 9 May 2022.

 The new accreditation process involves a 3-check process that is employer-led as opposed to the current system which is instigated by the employee.

 The new process means that before a business can hire a migrant on the new Accredited Employer Work Visa (AEWV) the employer will need to: